 (2) An application for transfer may be refused for any reason for which an application for a licence by the same person for the same, or any, public vehicle might have been refused.

-[Section 23 amended by No. 54 of 1985 s.
+[Section 23 amended: No. 54 of 1985 s.
 52.]

 Division 2 — Omnibuses